unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

             .Background(ThemeResource.Get<Brush>("BackgroundBrush"))
 ```

-You can always read the Material documentation and learning how the [Baseline color scheme](https://m3.material.io/styles/color/the-color-system/tokens) works.
+You can always read the Material documentation and learn how the [Baseline color scheme](https://m3.material.io/styles/color/the-color-system/tokens) works.

 ## Cupertino